Matesxs/GAN-Playground/README.md

 I am using this repo to play with these types of networks to get better understanding how they work and how to properly train them.

 Previous version of this reposritory was moved to branch: old \
-Disclaimer: This repository is more like proof of concept than download and run!
+Disclaimer: This repository is more like proof of concept than download and run! \
+Some scripts might not work because I refactoring so fast and forgot to test it.

 ## Content
 ```